digital-asset/daml/docs/source/daml/reference/templates.rst

 ``this`` and ``self``
 *********************

-Within the body of a template, we implicitly define a local binding ``this`` to represent the data of the current contract.
+Within the body of a template we implicitly define a local binding ``this`` to represent the data of the current contract.
 For a template ``T``, this binding is of type ``T``, i.e. the implicit record defined by the template.